SignalK/testclient/README.md

 # Usage

 `bin/signalk-test` will start the test client in discovery mode: it will start Bonjour/dns-sd discovery process and once it finds a _signalk-ws_ service it will try to connect to it.
+Use this method if running on OS X.

-`bin/signalk-test localhost 3000` will try to connect directly to the specified address.
+`bin/signalk-test localhost 3000` will try to connect directly to the specified address bypassing Bonjour/mDNS discovery.
+Currently this is the only method for Raspberry Pi and LINUX systems.

 Test client uses [debug](https://www.npmjs.com/package/debug) for logging.
-You can enable logging by setting the environment variable `DEBUG` to `signalk:*`.
+You can enable a verbose logging by setting the environment variable `export DEBUG='signalk:*'`